networktocode/circuit-maintenance-parser/README.md

 The library supports an optional parser option leveraging Large Language Model (LLM) to provide a best-effort parsing when the specific parsers have not been successful.

-These LLM parsers are automatically appended as a processor option after the already available for all the Providers when the integration environmental variable is set (check the below integrations).
+When the appropriate environment variable(s) are set (see below), these LLM parsers are automatically appended after all existing processors for each defined Provider.

 > These integrations may involve some costs for API usage.
 Use it carefully!
 As an order of magnitude, a parsing of an email with OpenAI GPT gpt-3.5-turbo model costs $0.004.